Bhuvanashri2364-KB/sales-performance-analysis/README.md

 ## 📌 Executive Summary

-This project analyzes retail sales data to identify revenue drivers, profit leakage, and category-level performance trends.
-The goal is to uncover inefficiencies in discounting strategies and optimize profitability across product categories.
+This project analyzes retail sales data to uncover revenue leakage and identify key drivers of profitability.

-Key findings reveal that certain high-revenue categories contribute disproportionately low profit due to excessive discounting and poor pricing strategies.
+The analysis reveals that high-revenue categories often generate low or negative profit due to excessive discounting and inefficient pricing strategies.

-This analysis shifts focus from revenue growth to profitability optimization, enabling more sustainable business decisions.
+By shifting focus from sales volume to profit optimization, this project provides actionable insights to improve margins and drive sustainable business growth.

 ---